Powdermill Nature Reserve Camp Procedures

 Closed shoes, such as sneakers, are required.
 For safety, campers are not allowed to wear flip flops, sandals, open-back shoes, or Crocs.
 Children without proper footwear may not participate in some activities.

 All children must bring a packed lunch each day.
 Refrigeration is not available.
 Campers are encouraged to bring their own refillable water bottles marked with their names.
+Snack time is not provided, and campers are not permitted to share food with other campers due to dietary/medical restrictions.
+You will be notified if camp activities involve food.

 - Special seating areas during lunch will be provided for campers with allergies.